Adrian3martin/shop/README.md

 `core`

 # Installation
-To install this application once you have the ipa, simply follow the instructions on this page [How to install an .ipa](https://medium.com/@itskaranzzz/how-to-install-ipa-file-directly-to-iphones-tabs-without-using-laptop-desktop-e645c36125d2)
+To install this application once you have the ipa, simply follow the instructions on this page [How to install a .ipa](https://medium.com/@itskaranzzz/how-to-install-ipa-file-directly-to-iphones-tabs-without-using-laptop-desktop-e645c36125d2)

 But pasting here to highlight the important part.
 ```